Lucia's Blog: 2022-07-10

 “God may perhaps grant them repentance leading to a knowledge of the truth.
 26 and they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.
 God as one approved, a worker who has no need to be ashamed.’”
 (2 Timothy 2:25- 26)

 As vessels of honor, our job is to restore our opponents to repentance unto knowledge of the Truth and free them from Satan's captivity.
 The Lord’s servant seeks to rescue the erring with his meek disposition.
-We must remind ourselves that the main goal is not to win but persuade and lead others to repentance.
+We must remind ourselves that the main goal is not to win but to persuade and lead others to repentance.
 As those who call on the Lord and hope to be found approved by Him, we must think about what we will say or do to help those in sin come to the knowledge of the Truth that perhaps God might grant them repentance.
 In a few words, we must not be an obstacle to repentanceWhy?

 1. Because we must think and act like God, who is longsuffering and desires that all men come to their senses and escape Satan’s deception and traps.

-2. So we must act with gentleness and patience and avoid endless arguments.
+2. So, we must act with gentleness and patience and avoid endless arguments.

 CONCLUSION